-Blepharoplasty or cosmetic eyelid surgery, is a surgical procedure to improve the appearance of the upper eyelids, lower eyelids, or both, and give a rejuvenated appearance to the surrounding area of your eyes, making you look more rested and alert.
+Blepharoplasty or cosmetic eyelid surgery, is a surgical procedure to improve the appearance of the upper and lower eyelids.
+It can provide a rejuvenated appearance to the surrounding area of your eyes, making you look more rested and alert.

 In the upper eyelid, Blepharoplasty can treat puffiness and loose or sagging skin that creates folds or disturbs the natural contour of the lids.
 This can sometimes improve vision.
 In the lower eyelids, Blepharoplasty can remove or reduce bags or excess fatty deposits that cause the lids to appear puffy.

-Heredity, sun damage, smoking, stretching from swelling or obesity, and the wear and tear from blinking and rubbing all contribute to a gradual deterioration in the eyelid’s tissues and their support.
+Heredity, sun damage, smoking, stretching from swelling or obesity, and the natural wear and tear from blinking and rubbing all contribute to a radial deterioration in the eyelid’s tissues and support.

-Since the unwanted appearance of the eyelids can be hereditary as well develop over time, age is generally not a factor as long as the patient is physically and psychologically healthy.
-Dr. Singh will discuss whether a Blepharoplasty will balance the face so as to add to other facial features and overall quality of the facial skin.
+Since the unwanted appearance of the eyelids can be hereditary as well develop over time, age is typically not a factor as long as the patient is physically and psychologically healthy.
+Dr. Singh will discuss whether a Blepharoplasty will balance the face to add to other facial features and overall skin quality.

 Each eyelid surgery procedure is unique.
 Depending on the scope of the case and whether just the uppers, lowers, or all lids are done, procedure time will vary between one to three hours.